Coppernic/developer.coppernic.fr/docs/build.md

 Dependencies
 ------------

-You can then add Coppernic's dependencies in your build :
+You can then add Coppernic's dependencies in your build:

 ```groovy
 dependencies {